-The point of this little trip is to get to the most famous time machine in all of Marvel: Doctor Doom's time transportation platform.
-And the purpose of getting to the time machine is to go on a nostalgic trip to the past.
+The point of this little trip is to get to the most famous time machine in all of Marvel: Doctor Doom's Time Platform.
+And the purpose of getting to the Time Platform is to go on a nostalgic trip to the past.
 You heard that right: NOSTALGIC TRIP TO THE PAST.
 No crisis.
 No super-villains.
 Just a little trip down memory lane.
 Why?
 Because Peter Parker is dying and he wants to see his parents one more time.

 And so off they go.
 Here is Mr. and Mrs. Parker and a very young Pete.